Two women standing in a bakery hand payment to the cashier.

 3. Students can request credit limit increases after having the card for 6 months

-4. After graduation, students can convert a student credit card to a regular card
+4. After graduation, a student credit card account may change to a regular credit card.

 For many young adults, a student credit card is an early introduction to the world of consumer credit cards and building credit.
 Compared to regular credit cards, student credit cards generally offer lower credit limits, which make it easier for students to pay back balances.